duanbiao2000/obsidianDoc/Extras/textgenerator/templates/dalle/qua4K.md

 ---
-promptId: 'qua4K'
+promptId: qua4K
-name: '🖼️ Generate a 4K/8K photo'
+aliases: 🖼️ Generate a 4K/8K photo
-description: 'Images in the dataset with the caption “4K/8K” are of high production value therefore will look more professionally photographed if you add this modifier.'
+description: Images in the dataset with the caption “4K/8K” are of high production value therefore will look more professionally photographed if you add this modifier.
-author: 'Prompt Engineering Guide'
+author: Prompt Engineering Guide
-tags: 'photo, dalle-2,quality'
+tags: photo, dalle-2,quality
 version: 0.0.1
 stream: false
 disableProvider: true